suffolklibraries/sljekyll/_libraries/ipswich-county-library.md

                           <li>Jigsaw swap - bring in a complete puzzle and exchange it for one from the table</li>
                           </ul>'
 breadcrumb: y
+branch-news: "The ground floor of the library is closed today (Friday 9 November) due to a burst pipe.
+We are hoping to open the first floor at 10am."
 ---